ChrisDiaz007/kanji-go-api/README.md

 ```
   namespace :api, defaults: { format: :json } do
     namespace :v1 do
-      resources :kanjis, only: [ :index, :show ]
+      resources :kanjis, only: [ :index ]
     end
   end
 ```